Pelagicore/qface/docs/builtin.rst

 Generator Examples
 ==================

-QFace does provide soem real world generators which are hosted as separated projects.
+QFace does provide some real world generators which are hosted as separated projects.
 Their purpose is merely to showcase how to write a code generator with QFace.
-They are working and complete examples of a general purpose generators.
+They are working and complete examples of general purpose generators.

 `qface-qtcpp`_